Memory Efficient Neural Processes via Constant Memory Attention Block: Methodology

-In this section, we leverage CMAB to construct an efficient Neural Process.
-CMANPs (Figure \ref{fig:CMANPs}) comprise of stacked CMAB blocks which take as input the context dataset.
+In this section, we introduce Constant Memory Attentive Neural Processes (CMANPs), a memory efficient variant of Neural Processes (Figure \ref{fig:CMANPs}) that leverages the stacked CMAB blocks for efficiency.
 The conditioning, querying, and updating phases in CMANPs work as follows:

-\textbf{Conditioning Phase:} In the conditioning phase, the CMAB blocks encode the context dataset into a constant number of latent vectors $\mathrm{LEMB}_i$.
-The first block takes as input a set of meta-learned latent vectors $\mathrm{LEMB}_0$ (i.e., $\mathrm{IEMB}$ in CMABs) and the context dataset $\mathrm{CONTEXT}$ and outputs a set of encodings $\mathrm{LEMB}_1$ (i.e., $\mathrm{OEMB}$ in CMABs).
+\textbf{Conditioning Phase:} In the conditioning phase, the CMAB blocks encode the context dataset into a set of latent vectors $L_i$.
+The first block takes as input a set of meta-learned latent vectors $L_0$ (i.e., $L_I$ in CMABs) and the context dataset $\mathcal{D}_C$, and outputs a set of encodings $L_1$ (i.e., $L_I'$ in CMABs).
 The output latents of each block are passed as the input latents to the next CMAB block.

-Since CMAB can compute its output in constant memory, thus CMANPs can also perform this conditioning phase in constant memory.
+Since CMABs can compute their output in constant memory, CMANPs can also perform this conditioning phase in constant memory.

-\textbf{Querying Phase:} In the querying phase, the deployed model retrieves information from the fixed size outputs of the CMAB blocks ($\mathrm{LEMB}_i$) to make predictions for the query dataset (QUERY).
-When making a prediction for query datapoints, information is retrieved via cross-attention.
+\textbf{Querying Phase:} In the querying phase, the deployed model retrieves information from the fixed size outputs of the CMAB blocks ($L_i$) to make predictions for the query data points ($X_{query}$).
+Beginning with $X_{query}^0 \gets X_{query}$, when making a prediction for the query data points $X_{query}$, information is retrieved via cross-attention.

-\textbf{Update Phase:} In the update phase, the NP receives a batch of new datapoints $\mathcal{D}_U$ to include in the context dataset.
-CMANPs leverage the efficient update mechanism of CMABs to achieve efficient updates (constant per datapoint) to its context dataset.
-Specifically, the first CMAB block updates its output using the new datapoints.
-Afterwards, the next CMAB blocks are updated sequentially using the updated output of the previous CMAB block as follows:
+\textbf{Updating Phase:} In the updating phase, the NP receives a batch of new data points $\mathcal{D}_U$ to include in the context dataset.
+CMANPs leverage the efficient update mechanism of CMABs to perform this phase efficiently (i.e., constant computation per new data point).
+Beginning with $L^{updated}_0 \gets L_0$, the CMAB blocks are updated sequentially using the updated output of the previous CMAB block as follows:

-Since CMAB can compute the output and perform updates in constant memory irrespective of the number of context datapoints, CMANPs can also compute its output and perform the update in constant memory.
-In Table \ref{table:memory_complexities}, we compare the memory complexities of top-performing Neural Processes, showcasing the efficiency gains of CMANP over prior state-of-the-art methods.
+Since CMABs perform updates in constant memory irrespective of the number of context data points, CMANPs also perform updates in constant computation and memory.
+In Table \ref{table:memory_complexities} and \ref{table:memory_complexities:ND_variants}, we compare the memory complexities of state-of-the-art Neural Processes, showing the efficiency gains of CMANPs.